Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Application to Seaflow cruise

-Estimated mean probabilities and the coefficients $\{\alpha_k\}_1^K$ shown in Tables~\ref{tab:3d-alpha} are also quite interpretable.
+Estimated cluster probabilities and the coefficients $\alpha$ shown in Tables~3 are also quite interpretable.
 A higher positive estimated entry of $\alpha_k$ means that a unit increase of that covariate corresponds to a larger increase of the relative probability of the $k$'th cluster.
 The probability of Cluster $8$ (which occupies a region in the orange fluorescence axis that clearly corresponds to the \textit{Synechococcus} population) is associated with primary productivity (coefficient value of $0.19$), oxygen ($0.46$) and nitrate ($-0.35$).
 Rapid increases in the abundance and biomass of \textit{Synechococcus} associated with high productivity have previously been observed over narrow regions of the Pacific at the boundary between the Subtropical and Subpolar Gyres \citep{Gradoville2020} .
 High productivity in the ocean is often linked to high oxygen saturation, a result of oxygen production during photosynthesis, and low nitrate, as a result of consumption of this nutrient required for \textit{Synechococcus}'s cell growth \citep{Moore2002}.
 Linkages to such biochemical factors unique to this specific \textit{Synechococcus} cluster are otherwise difficult to identify, but are clearly identified in our model.
 In contrast, for cluster $10$ (\textit{Prochlorococcus}), the largest $\alpha$ coefficients correspond to sea surface temperature ($0.87$) and phosphate ($-0.94$).
 These results reflect this organism's observed distribution in the Pacific Ocean; namely its Subtropical Gyre, where high surface temperatures and low concentrations of phosphate tend to favor small-celled \textit{Prochlorococcus} leading to higher cluster probabilities.
 Interestingly, nitrate was not detected by the model as a relevant covariate, which is in good agreement with the physiology of \textit{Prochlorococcus}, which often lack the genes necessary for nitrate assimilation \citep{Berube2015}.

-Conversely, the large positive $\alpha$ coefficients for cluster $2$ (\textit{Picoeukaryotes}) associated with phosphate ($0.35$) reflects its more northerly distribution in the North Pacific Subpolar Gyre, a region of the ocean distinguished by higher surface concentration of nutrients including phosphate which allow for greater growth of these relatively larger phytoplankton.
+On the other hand, the large positive $\alpha$ coefficients for cluster $2$ (\textit{Picoeukaryotes}) associated with phosphate ($0.35$) reflects its more northerly distribution in the North Pacific Subpolar Gyre, a region of the ocean distinguished by higher surface concentration of nutrients including phosphate which allow for greater growth of these relatively larger phytoplankton.